Cluster sizes in subcritical soft Boolean models: Setting and main results

 \subsection{Description of the model}

 We now introduce the soft Boolean model~\cite{GGM22} that combines both heavy-tailed degree distributions and long-range effects.
-The vertex set is given by a homogeneous Poisson point process \(X\) in \(\R^d\) with intensity one.
+The vertex set is given by a homogeneous Poisson point process \(X\) in \(\R^d\) of intensity one.
 Note that fixing the intensity is no restriction for our results by rescaling.
-Next, we assign to each vertex \(x\in X\) an independent radius \(R_x\) distributed according to a Pareto distribution with tail exponent~\(1/\gamma\) for some \(\gamma\in(0,1)\), that is \(\P(R_x>r)=1\wedge r^{-1/\gamma}\).
-Further, given \(X\), we assign to each pair of distinct vertices \(\{x,y\}\subset X\) an independent edge weight \(W(x,y)\) that is also Pareto distributed with tail exponent \(\delta\) for some \(\delta>1\).
+Next, we assign to each vertex \(x\in X\) an independent radius \(R_x\) distributed according to a Pareto distribution with tail exponent~\(d/\gamma\) for some \(\gamma\in(0,1)\), that is \(\P(R_x>r)=1\wedge r^{-d/\gamma}\).
+Further, given \(X\), we assign to each pair of distinct vertices \(\{x,y\}\subset X\) an independent edge weight \(W(x,y)\), which is also Pareto distributed with tail exponent \(d\delta\) for some \(\delta>1\).
 Then, given \(X\) and the collection of radii and edge weights, each pair of vertices \(x,y\in X\) is connected by an edge if and only if

-where \(\beta>0\) is the edge intensity mentioned above.
-Here and throughout the article, \(|\cdot|\) denotes the Euclidean norm.
-In words, two vertices are connected if the vertex with the smaller radius, say \(x\), is contained in the ball of radius \({\beta} W(x,y)R_y\) around the vertex with larger radius \(y\), see Figure~\ref{fig:SoftBool}.
-We denote the resulting graph by \(\G^\beta\).
+where \(\beta>0\) is the edge intensity, and \(|\cdot|\) denotes the Euclidean norm.
+In words, two vertices are connected if the vertex with the smaller radius, say \(x\), is contained in the {enlarged} ball of radius \(\beta^{1/d} W(x,y)R_y\) around the vertex with larger radius \(y\), see Figure~\ref{fig:SoftBool}.
+We denote the resulting graph by \(\G^\beta\). {The reason for taking the \(1/d\)-th power of \(\beta\) lies in the construction given in Section~\ref{sec:Construction} that is based on the \emph{volume} of the associated balls instead of their radii.
+One of the advantages of this construction is that the volume translates directly to the degree distribution of the graph, which plays an important role, as we will see below.}